-Due to a combination of social norms and new-relationship nerves, it’s common to drink and eat a bit more than what’s normal for you when you’re just starting to date someone.
+A combination of social norms and new-relationship nerves makes it common for people to drink and eat a bit more than usual at the start of dating.
 However, you can design your courting experience any way you like, so it doesn’t have to go like that.
 Do more of what you’ve done, like arranging putt-putt dates.
-You could walk around a lake or through a park.
-Wait, winter in London…maybe Harrods or grab a coffee and take in the Christmas lights on Regent Street?
+You could bundle up and walk around a lake, or through a park, or favorite city streets.
 If you’re feeling particularly high energy and your guy is game, you could even go sledding, skiing, or other exciting winter activities.

 If his life revolves around the pub and you’re not much of a drinker, you want to find out what that means for both of you if you end up in an LTR — and do so sooner rather than later.
 Consider the whole picture: How much time will he be spending at the pub when you’re not there with him?
 If the answer is “a lot,” are you fine with that?
 If you like a lot of alone time, that might work!

 If you’re hoping that because you don’t drink much, he won’t drink out as much once things get serious, you’re probably going to regret it.

 Right now — when both of you have little at stake — is the right time to be honest about what your lifestyles look like.